Saint Patrick: Life

-Patrick's father, Calpurnius, is described as a decurion (Senator and tax collector) of an unspecified Romano-British city, and as a deacon; his grandfather Potitus was a priest from Bonaven Tabernia.
-However, Patrick's confession states he was not an active believer in his youth.
+Patrick's father, Calpurnius, is described as a decurion (senator and tax collector) of an unspecified Romano-British city, and as a deacon; his grandfather Potitus was a priest from Bonaven Tabernia.
+However, Patrick's confession states he was not an active believer in his youth, and considered himself in that period to be "idle and callow".

-According to the Confession of Saint Patrick, at the age of sixteen he was captured by a group of Irish pirates, from his family's Villa at "Bannavem Taburniae".
+According to the Confession of Saint Patrick, he was captured at the age of sixteen from his family's Villa at "Bannavem Taburniae" by a group of Irish pirates.
 They took him to Ireland where he was enslaved and held captive for six years.
 Patrick writes in the Confession that the time he spent in captivity was critical to his spiritual development.
-He explains that the Lord had mercy on his youth and ignorance, and afforded him the opportunity to be forgiven his sins and convert to Christianity.
-While in captivity, he worked as a shepherd and strengthened his relationship with God through prayer, eventually leading him to convert to Christianity.
+He explains that the Lord had mercy on his youth and ignorance, and afforded him the opportunity to be forgiven his sins and to grow in his faith through prayer.

+The Dál Riata raiders who kidnapped him introduced him to the Irish culture that would define his life and reputation.
+While in captivity, he worked as a shepherd and strengthened his relationship with God through prayer, eventually leading him to deepen his faith.

-After six years of captivity he heard a voice telling him that he would soon go home, and then that his ship was ready.
-Fleeing his master, he travelled to a port, two hundred miles away, where he found a ship and with difficulty persuaded the captain to take him.
+He writes that after six years of captivity he heard a voice telling him that he would soon go home, and then that his ship was ready.
+Fleeing his master, he travelled to a port two hundred miles away, where he found a ship and with difficulty persuaded the captain to take him.
 After three days' sailing, they landed, presumably in Britain, and apparently all left the ship, walking for 28 days in a "wilderness" and becoming faint from hunger.
-Patrick's account of his escape from slavery and return home to Britain is recounted in his Declaration.
 After Patrick prayed for sustenance, they encountered a herd of wild boar; since this was shortly after Patrick had urged them to put their faith in God, his prestige in the group was greatly increased.
 After various adventures, he returned home to his family, now in his early twenties.
+Patrick's account of his escape from slavery and return home to Britain is recounted in his Declaration.

 After returning home to Britain, Patrick continued to study Christianity.
+Patrick studied in Europe principally at Auxerre.
+J. B. Bury suggests that Amator ordained Patrick to the diaconate at Auxerre.
+Patrick is thought to have visited the Marmoutier Abbey, Tours and to have received the tonsure at Lérins Abbey.
+Saint Germanus of Auxerre, a bishop of the Western Church, ordained him to the priesthood.
+Maximus of Turin is credited with consecrating him as bishop.